Pots & Planters - A Gardener's Guide

-Just like plants, you can select a variety of planters.
+Just like plants, you can select a variety of pots and planters.
 There are square, round, rectangular, hanging, and more.
 You can also choose materials like terra cotta, metal, plastic, resin, fiberglass, concrete, etc.

 You might think aesthetics are the only consideration when selecting a planter.
 But the type of plant container you purchase has more far-reaching impacts.
 Everything from how often you’ll need to water your plants to how well your plant will survive in the chosen planter.

-Here’s a guide to help you select the right plant pot.
+Here’s a guide to help you select the right pot or planter.

 Selecting the Right Material for Planters